Structures resistant to Manipulation by all Wavefronts in two dimensions

 We now show that the inverse design of structures resistant to manipulation also extends to the optical trapping of particles.
 Accordingly, we use an operator derived from the generalized Wigner-Smith operator in Eq.~\eqref{eq:momentum} that allows us to compute the wavefront with the optimal trapping stiffness.
 The trapping stiffness (in $x$-direction) $\kappa_x = -\partial_xF_x$ quantifies how tightly a particle is trapped by computing how quickly a restoring force builds when the particle is displaced from its equilibrium position.
 The corresponding operator is given by \cite{butaite_photon-efficient_2024}

 where we used $\partial_xS=i (S K_x^\mathrm{in} - K_x^\mathrm{out} S)$ \cite{ambichl_focusing_2017} to arrive at $W_x$.
 Since the only part of $W_x$ that depends on the refractive index of the design pixels is the scattering matrix $S$, we employ the same inverse design strategy as for the tractor beam case.
 Here, we use a circular design region to connect our results to optical trapping experiments, which usually employ silica nanospheres as targets.
-This also means that the conventional structure used as the baseline is circular with a uniform refractive index distribution.
+This also means that the conventional structure used as the baseline is circular and has a uniform refractive-index distribution.

 For structures designed to resist an optical trapping beam, we find a wide range of parameters in which the performance of the optimal trapping beam degrades by up to two orders of magnitude relative to a conventional structure (see Fig.~\ref{fig:2}e-h).
-The broad trend of effectively larger structures performing better at resisting a trapping beam is similar to the case of structures designed to withstand the optimal pulling force.
+The broad trend of larger structures performing better at resisting a trapping beam is similar to that observed for structures designed to withstand the optimal pulling force.
 Interestingly, with increasing distance to the wave's source, the performance of trapping-resistant targets improves, while the performance of tractor beam-resistant targets stays unchanged.
-In both micromanipulation examples considered here, the structures found with our inverse-design process consist mostly of two materials, as we employed hyperbolic tangent regularization to guide the optimizer to solutions exhibiting this property.
+In both micromanipulation examples considered here, the structures identified by our inverse-design process consist primarily of two materials, as we employed hyperbolic-tangent regularization to guide the optimizer toward solutions exhibiting this property.
 The structures also exhibit comparably smooth boundaries without nudging them towards this property in the inverse-design process.

 However, in optical trapping, it is usually not sufficient to only target improved trapping stiffness with wavefront shaping \cite{volpe_roadmap_2023}.
 Rather, great care has to be taken to ensure that a trap is not only stiff, but also stable, i.e., no force is applied at zero displacement ($x=0$).
 In our case, this means that the trapping beam should not only maximize $\vec{u}^\dagger W_x \vec{u}$, but also ensure that $\vec{u}^\dagger Q_x \vec{u} = 0$ at the equilibrium position, where $\vec{u}$ is the optimal wavefront.
 We find wavestates that possess these two properties by numerical optimization (see SI for a detailed description of the procedure), as no simple eigenproblem is available to compute the corresponding wavefront \cite{butaite_photon-efficient_2024}.